philippj/SteamworksPy/README.md

 - Add in more features from the Steamworks SDK
 - Create a Mac version (I do not own a Mac, so someone who does that can help out would be greatly appreciated!)
 - Add features/function updates for UGC and Workshop additions from peacegiverman
+- Finished documentation website and link it here

 # How To
 1. Download this repo and unpack